THIS YEAR’S SMART GIVING GRANT HAS NOW CLOSED

 - All projects must lead to improved learning outcomes for students in schools facing disadvantage.

-- In designing your projects, schools should be able to clearly identify the student-focussed intervention, why change is needed, how the project will enable the change to be achieved and the difference the change will make to students and the broader school community.
+- In designing your projects, schools should be able to clearly identify the student-focused intervention, why change is needed, how the project will enable the change to be achieved and the difference the change will make to students and the broader school community.

 - Your project submission will be able to identify what evidence or research is available to support the purpose and design of the project, how you will measure the change it creates and how you will share that information with us.